p6m-archetypes/dotnet-rest-service-basic.archetype/contents/base/{{ prefix-name }}-{{ suffix-name }}/README.md

 This server accepts connections on the following ports:

-- 5030: used for application gRPC Service traffic.
+- 8080: used for application REST Service traffic.
-- 5031: used to monitor the application over HTTP.
+- 8081: used to monitor the application over HTTP.
 - 26257: exposes the persistent database port (when using docker-compose)

 ### Using your service's APIs